Here’s our gallery of shiplap bathroom ideas with an assortment of design styles and finishes.

 • Marine Varnish – Produced from a combination of oils, resins, and solvents that penetrate the wood and create a hard, protective layer on the surface.

-PVC Shiplap – Water-resistant and low-maintenance PVC shiplap is an ideal shiplap material for bathrooms.
+PVC Shiplap – Water-resistant and low-maintenance PVC is an ideal material for bathrooms.
 The impervious surface means it’s easy to wipe off dirt and remove soap scum, thus won’t harbor the growth of mold or mildew.
 Moreover, insects won’t be able to penetrate the non-porous surface.

-Unlike wood, PVC or polyvinyl chloride shiplap will not warp or rot, making it a durable material as a bathroom finish.
+Unlike wood, PVC or polyvinyl chloride wall panels will not warp or rot, making it a durable material as a bathroom finish.
 Any PVC cladding can last as long as 50 years with a quality-made product.
 However, an average of 20 years is the expected life service of PVC shiplap in a bathroom setting.

 UPVC – A stronger version of PVC but without the plastic content, uPVC or unplasticized polyvinyl chloride is a great option for a shiplap bathroom.